Skip to Content

 4. Add peppers to glass jars.

-Fill the jars to about an inch from the top.
+Fill the jars to about an inch from the top, packing them in tightly.
 You can remove the stems if desired, but they are typically left on.

 5. Boil vinegar, water, and salt.